EPCCed/2022-07-27-hpc-intro-online/_episodes/13-scheduler.md

 > ## Command line options or job script options?
 > All of the options we specify can be supplied on the command line (as we
 > do here for `--partition=standard`) or in the job script (as we have done
 > for the job name above).
-These are interchangable.
+These are interchangeable.
 It is often more convenient
-> to put the options in the job script as it avoids lots of typing at the commmand
+> to put the options in the job script as it avoids lots of typing at the command
 > line.
 {: .callout}